Lady Gaga Makes Oscars History With a $30 Million Necklace

 The glimmering jewel weighs 128.54 carats and has over 82 radiant facets.

-The actress turned up the heat at the Dolby Theatre in Los Angeles for the star-studded ceremony wearing a black strapless ball gown and leather gloves.
+The actress turned up the heat at the Dolby Theatre in Los Angeles for the star-studded ceremony wearing an Alexander McQueen black strapless ball gown and leather gloves.

 "The chance to work with such an amazing piece of design and history tonight is a creative dream come true," Stylists Sandra Amador and Tom Erebout said in a press release.